nickmcintyre/goodenergy/book/index.md

 Topics in mathematics, physics, chemistry, computer science, data science, and design are covered in just enough detail to form a rigorous introduction to the subject.
 No prior knowledge of these topics is assumed – come as you are.

 The author, [Nick McIntyre](https://mcintyre.io), is a veteran K–12 teacher who earned a BS in Engineering with Honors and MS in Civil and Environmental Engineering from Stanford University.
+He's also the author of [*Synchrony: An artist's guide to talking mathematics with p5.js*](https://synchrony.cc).

 <h2>Contents</h2>